32 Questions to Ask A wedding Coordinator & Everything Else to Know Before Booking

 Collecting copies of insurance (and other documents required by a venue) from vendors & passing this information along to the venue

-Common, but not necessarily expected-
+Common, but not necessarily expected additional package inclusions-

 Providing an emergency bridal kit with a variety of items that commonly prove to be necessary at weddings